Home Tech

 Voice-Activated Home Tech Vulnerabilities

-There have been scary stories lately of vulnerabilities with voice-activated software systems like Amazon’s Alexa, Google’s Assistant and Apple’s Siri, thanks to lasers, the Internet of Things, artificial intelligence and other technologies.
-This is a problem that needs to be fixed, and quickly, if these companies don’t want their brands to be damaged.
+There have been scary stories lately about vulnerabilities with voice-activated software systems like Amazon’s Alexa, Google’s Assistant, and Apple’s Siri, thanks to lasers, the Internet of Things, artificial intelligence, and other technologies.
+This problem needs to be fixed quickly if these companies don’t want their brands damaged.

 How safe and secure are we if we depend on these new technologies?
 After all, no one wants their home or their personal safety to be vulnerable to thieves and bad guys.